Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 End of the examination | 12:00 Noon | 4:30 PM |

-The Central Board of Secondary Education does not release an official notice about the CTET vacancy in the teacher recruitment process.
-But, specific schools release the number of available posts yearly.
-Additionally, the CTET-qualified candidate can apply for various posts in private and public schools as faculty and staff members.
+The Central Board of Secondary Education does not release an official notice about the vacancy in the teacher recruitment process.
+However, specific schools release the number of available posts yearly.
+Additionally, CTET-qualified candidates can apply for various posts in private and public schools as faculty and staff members.

-CTET-qualified candidates can apply for the role of a teacher in the following schools:
+CTET-qualified candidates can apply for teaching roles in the following types of schools:

 The basic pay range for teachers who have completed the CTET is between Rs.9,300 to Rs.34,800.
 Their monthly net pay may be as much as Rs.48,000.
 After passing the CTET exam, candidates receive a certificate and can start earning a respectable income.
 The candidates must complete numerous practice exams to perform better on test day.
 Apart from the basic salary, a CTET-qualified teacher may also receive the following:

-The CBSE Board will publish the Central Teacher Eligibility Test (CTET) official detailed syllabus on its website.
+The CBSE Board will publish the official syllabus for the Central Teacher Eligibility Test on its website.
 The official website notification will be updated if the CBSE changes the syllabus or exam pattern.
 Candidates Eligibility Test are advised to study according to the CTET syllabus.
 There are two sets of syllabi for each paper.

 The candidate has to choose either Mathematics/ Science or Social Studies as per their respective subjects.
 Candidates who wish to appear for both the CTET papers should prepare both syllabi.

 The CTET Exam will be a purely objective test.
-Candidates will receive one mark for each correct response.
-The CTET Exam carries no penalty points.
+Candidates will receive one mark for each correct response, and there will be no penalty points.

 Paper | Total Marks | Duration |